preharvard/dynamodb-to-elasticsearch/README.md

 # DynamoDB to ElasticSearch

+I am going to modify this source code from python to node.js

 This package allow you to easily ZIP a Lambda function and start processing DynamoDB Streams in order to index your DynamoDB objects in ElasticSearch.

 It processed the following events: